AscendingCreations/AxumSessionAuth/README.md

     # };
 }

 //we can get the Method to compare with what Methods we allow.
-Useful if thius supports multiple methods.
+Useful if this supports multiple methods.
 //When called auth is loaded in the background for you. async fn greet(method: Method, session: AxumSession, auth: AuthSession<User>) -> &'static str {
     let mut count: usize = session.get("count").unwrap_or(0);